 - There are no zero extensions, a payment must be made in order to file an extension.

-- Extensions with payments of $5,000 or more are mandated to be done electronically
+- Extensions with payments of $5,000 or more are mandated to be made electronically.

 - Electronic extensions can be filed on MassTaxConnect or with commercial software.

 - Paper extensions are filed on

 - Anyone that misses the deadline to file should make payment of any tax due via a "return" payment on MassTaxConnect.

 - Per TIR-21-2, in order for an income extension to be valid, at least 80% of the tax liability must be paid on or before May 17, 2021 through payments, withholding, and credits.
 For a fiduciary extension to be valid, at least 80% of the tax liability still must be paid on or before April 15, 2021.